data-raccoon/talk-reproducible_r/README.md

 Now, a bunch of OS and R updates later, everything falls to pieces.
 Sometimes we get a proper error message and immediatly solve the issue.
 But sometimes changes manifest in a more subtle way.
-Maybe some of the results get spoiled.
-Maybe this goes unnoticed until it's too late...
+Maybe some of the results get spoiled - and what if this goes unnoticed until it's too late...?

 In this talk I'll share some of our experiences and explore various ways of how reproducibility can be achieved.